 respectively, where X is phyUwbMmsRsfNumberFrags and Y is phyUwbMmsRifNumberFrags.
 For the NBA

-MMS UWB case of Figure 23, values of 2 ms and 1.5 ms shall be supported for the initiator and responder
+MMS UWB case of Figure 23, values of 2 ms and 1.5 ms shall be supported by initiator and responder

-respectively, (e.g., having a value of two for both mmsRcpPollNSlots and mmsRcpRespNSlots and value of
+for time interval A respectively, (e.g., having a value of two for both mmsRcpPollNSlots and mmsRcpRespNSlots and value of

 600 RSTUs for mmsRangingSlotDuration).
 In the UWB driven case of Figure 24, the MMS UWB packet